7 Considerations for Data Security in the Cloud

 2. Data Encryption

-Encrypting data renders information unreadable when accessed without proper authorization, whether it’s in transit or at rest.
+Encrypting data means information is rendered unreadable when accessed without proper authorization, whether it’s in transit or at rest.
 Having a process in place to ensure sensitive devices and data are encrypted and that files and emails are being properly sent is imperative.

 Does your cloud services provider offer encryption?
 To what extent?